-While traveling around the Himalayas, proper trekking equipment is very important to complete any trip successfully.
-Be it a day hike or a month-long expedition, you should be thoughtful about packing the right hiking gear before starting an adventure.
+Proper trekking equipment is vital for traveling around the Himalayas.
+Whether you're going on a day hike or a month-long expedition, you should be thoughtful about packing the right gear before starting an adventure.

-It is recommended to use the best quality gear for trekking in Nepal.
-Likewise, it is crucial to keep your luggage light given that our porters can carry up to 25 kilograms for two trekkers.
+We suggest you use the best quality gear for trekking in Nepal.
+Likewise, it is crucial to keep your luggage light, given that our porters can carry up to 25 kilograms for two trekkers.

 For a trek in Nepal during Spring (March to May) and Autumn (September to November), here is our suggested Equipment Checklist: